fractaledmind/fractaledmind.github.io/src/_posts/2017-12-29-ruby-logic-interpreter-1.md

 How would we interpret this statement properly ourselves?
 We would take the first value---`T` for `true`--- and negate it; this would give us a value of `false`.
 We would then compute the result of the expression `F & F`, which, given the truth table for the conjunction operator, would give us `false`.
 Simple enough.
 Now, how could we do something essentially the same as this in code?

-Well, what is it precisely that we did when we "processed" this expression ourselves?
+Well, what is it precisely what we did when we "processed" this expression ourselves?
 We started with values, applied operators to get new values, and followed this process until we had no more operators left, and thus only a value.
 We need to do the same thing with the abstract syntax tree.
 Let's go ahead and translate our tree just above into a visual representation of our abstract syntax tree for this expression:

 <div class="tree">
   <ul>
     <li>
-      <a href="#" class="monospace bg-lightgrey font-1em bold">AST::Conjunction</a>
+      <span>AST::Conjunction</span>
       <ul>
         <li>
-          <a href="#" class="monospace bg-lightgrey font-1em bold">AST::Negation</a>
+          <span>AST::Negation</span>
           <ul>
             <li>
-              <a href="#" class="monospace bg-lightgrey font-1em bold">AST::Atom(true)</a>
+              <span>AST::Atom(true)</span>
             </li>
           </ul>
         </li>
         <li>
-          <a href="#" class="monospace bg-lightgrey font-1em bold">AST::Atom(false)</a>
+          <span>AST::Atom(false)</span>
         </li>
       </ul>
     </li>